Russian message service Telegram hopes to raise $1bn with a convertible bond private placement

 With Telegram up and running, Durov, who now lives and works in the UAE, launched his next big project: the TON blockchain that promised to work many times faster than existing versions and could potentially disrupt the entire global banking and credit card system by offering an alternative platform for financial transactions.

 In 2018 Durov held the biggest ICO ever and raised $1.7bn to fund the work.
-However, TON eventually ran aground and Durov halted his TON blockchain project in May 2020, after a prolonged struggle with the US SEC, which banned the blockchain.
+However, TON eventually ran aground, and Durov halted his TON blockchain project in May 2020, after a prolonged struggle with the US SEC, which banned the blockchain.

 In 2017 Telegram has spent $70mn, and planned expenditures for 2018 were $100mn, $130mn in 2019 and $170mn in 2020.

-Under the out-of-court agreement in the US Telegram was ordered to pay a fine of $18.5mn as well as ordering it to pay back $1.2bn of investment in the GRAM tokens were sold during the ICO.
+Under the out-of-court agreement in the US Telegram was ordered to pay a fine of $18.5mn as well as being ordered to pay back $1.2bn of investment in the GRAM tokens that were sold during the ICO.

-The $1bn of convertible debt the company reportedly plans to issue will presumably be used to pay back Durov’s investors into TON and continue the development of the blockchain.
+The $1bn of convertible debt the company reportedly intends to issue will presumably be used to pay back Durov’s investors into TON and continue the development of the blockchain.

 As a result, Durov's estimated worth has gone up ten-fold.
 As Telegram doesn't actually make any money, the way these companies are valued is assessing the value on the basis of the number of users.
-Typically a large social media network values each user as worth $35-$40 of potential monetisation.
-With over 500mn users worldwide that would value Telegram on the order of $17.5bn to $20bn although other estimates value the company now at closer to $30bn.
+Typically, a large social media network values each user as worth $35-$40 of potential monetisation.
+With over 500mn users worldwide that would value Telegram on the order of $17.5bn to $20bn, although other estimates now value the company at closer to $30bn.

-Raising the money should be easy as tech companies are hot at the moment.
-In just the last six months Kaspi.kz, a Kazakh-based fintech company, and Ozon.ru, a Russian e-commerce company, have both pulled off spectacular IPOs raising $870mn and $1.2bn respectively.
-Capital markets have massive excess liquidity thanks to all the anti-coronavirus stimulus programmes being run around the world and with the developed equity markets already over-bought investors are risk-on for new equity offerings, especially from the sexy tech sector.
+Raising the money should be easy, as tech companies are hot at the moment.
+In just the last six months Kaspi.kz, a Kazakh-based fintech company, and Ozon.ru, a Russian e-commerce company, have both pulled off spectacular IPOs, raising $870mn and $1.2bn respectively.
+Capital markets have massive excess liquidity thanks to all the anti-coronavirus (COVID-19) stimulus programmes being run around the world, and with the developed equity markets already over-bought investors are risk-on for new equity offerings, especially from the sexy tech sector.
 Investors are salivating at the prospect of getting access to Telegram’s equity, but there will still be a while to wait.